TechSckoolByVijay/killercoda-scenarios/s01l04-search-ninja/step2.md

 Now let's level up your search skills with patterns and regular expressions - your ninja tools for complex searches! ⚔️

-## 🔍 Question 1: Search with Line Numbers
+## 🔍 Practice Exercise 1: Search with Line Numbers

 Sometimes you need to know exactly where your search results are located in the file: